 - Put a colorful sock on your baby's foot, and move her foot so she can see it.

-- Put the sock on the other foot or put on both feet.
+- Put the sock on the other foot and then put socks on both feet.

 Baby Activities #16

 - Move a flashlight beam around in a dark room so your baby can follow the light with her eyes.

 - Shine it on the ceiling, floor, and wall.